"It's not you, it's me."

 But when you put that kind of money on the line it gets your attention, which we could all get a little better at, if we're being honest.

-HubSpot is the Cadillac of the inbound marketing space and they keep their pricing simple.
+HubSpot is the Cadillac of the inbound marketing space.
 For most users the Pro package is what you'll need and it's $3,000 down and $800/mo as I listed above.

 So for $1,000 per month you're getting your own well-trained inbound sales professional to help you understand SEO, Personas, inbound marketing, marketing automation, CRMs, Calls To Action, landing pages, Social Selling, reporting, and more.

-HubSpot is for people that want the best and will use all of the tools and are focused on content creation and willing to commit to spending at least 12 hours per week on the software.
+HubSpot is for people that want the best and will use all of the tools and are focused on content creation, inbound marketing, and willing to commit to spending at least 12 hours per week on the software.

-So if you were thinking "$3,000 down and $800/mo for HubSpot is a lot more than Infusionsoft," maybe it is, maybe it isn't.
+So if you were thinking "$3,000 down and $800/mo to buy HubSpot is a lot more than Infusionsoft," maybe it is, maybe it isn't.

 If you're still wondering which CRM is best for you, please take the free quiz via the link below or contact me to set a time to review your current situation and needs and we'll figure it out together.